Raghav-I/art_project_documentation/documentation - mozart/documentation - mozart.md

 ### [Dall-E 2](https://openai.com/dall-e-2/)

 Based off and trained upon the large number of parameters used in GPT-3, [Dall-E 2](https://arxiv.org/pdf/2204.06125.pdf) is Dall-E's successor, a model from OpenAI.
 [Wall-E](https://www.pixar.com/feature-films/walle), a Pixar sci-fi movie, and [Salvador Dali](https://www.theartstory.org/artist/dali-salvador/) (a Spanish artist renowned for his surrealistic style in his paintings) are combined to form the moniker Dall-E. The model is used to produce photorealistic images.
 One of DALL-E 2's strongest tools is the paintbrush, which allows the flexibility to add elements to an image like shadows, highlights, and more.
-You may build complicated graphics using several layers, each of which can be adjusted with its own set of features, thanks to tools like the paintbrush.
+One may build complicated graphics using several layers, each of which can be adjusted with its own set of features, thanks to tools like the paintbrush.

 <img src="https://cdn.openai.com/dall-e-2/demos/inpainting/flamingo_pool/a/2.jpg" alt="img" style="zoom: 33%;" />